 We don’t want to become virus producing factories, so let’s check out 5 ways we can help minimize a viruses’ effect on our health.

-But if you become infected, some viruses could possibly be eradicated with the use of antiviral botanicals or nutrients that target its metabolic and replication machinery.
+But if you were to become infected, some viruses could possibly be eradicated with the use of antiviral botanicals or nutrients that target its metabolic and replication machinery.
 A few antiviral interventions (virus killing and/or inactivating) might include:

 It is very interesting in that one of the signs of a COVID-19 might be the loss of taste and smell—which also happens to be signs of zinc deficiency.
 Might the body be utilizing its zinc stores to ward off the virus or was a person’s levels possibly too low making them more susceptible?
-Another common sign of zinc deficiency might be white spots on the fingernails.

 Zinc ions have been shown to block viral multiplication, possess anti-inflammatory and antioxidant properties, be involved in immune modulation. and the formation of immune cells.
 Studies have indicated the benefit of zinc in the prevention and treatment of respiratory tract infections, which may be very significant right now.

 Viruses utilize zinc in low amounts, but high doses of zinc have been indicated to induce viral cell death.
 This is a good thing but note that supplementation with large amounts are not recommended in that it may affect the balance of other minerals in the body.
+A common sign of zinc deficiency might be white spots on the fingernails.

 Dietary sources include meat, shellfish, beans, seeds, etc. Please keep in mind, if you are having gut or assimilation issues, you may not be able to effectively absorb your nutrients.